-The reversal is recognized in profit or loss only to the extent that it reverses an impairment loss that was previously recognized in profit or loss.
+The reversal is recognized in the profit or loss only to the extent that was previously recognized in the profit or loss.
 Any additional increase is accounted for as a revaluation and is recognized in other comprehensive income.
-To determine the extent of any impairment or its reversal, estimates are made regarding the future after-tax cash flows generated from each CGU based on Sunshine's Year End reserve report as prepared by a third party - independent reserve engineer.
+Future depletion expenses are adjusted to allocate the CGU's revised carrying amount over its remaining useful life.